Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 - Seal Speed: 14
 - Requires: 8 gallons of water

 Effects: You create a whip made out of water.
 It is a a Stamina 11, Damage 6d10, Speed 10, Range 8 Melee Slashing Chain weapon.
-It uses the higher of your Ninjutsu or Physical Damage Bonus, and you can change which you apply to any given attack (chosen when you make the attack).
+It uses the higher of your Ninjutsu or Physical Damage Bonus.
 You may perform handseals while holding the whip at no penalty.

 As a Speed 10 action, you may use the whip to grab hold of someone, as per the E-rank Grapple technique.
 You use your CHA rather than your STR for grapple checks using the whip.
 Your opponent is considered to be 'grappling' the whip, not you.
 Although the whip itself can not be targeted by the person grappled by it, it has HP equal to your CHA, and can be attacked by outside sources (or struck by area of effect attacks), and reducing the whip's HP to 0 ends the grapple immediately.
 The whip can not be attacked and is not caught by area of effect attacks when not being used to grapple someone, however.
 The victim can not shift a grapple with a water whip, only break it.
 You can use the whip to perform any valid Grapple techniques which you know of C-rank or below, using your CHA in place of your STR, except for Headbutt, Suplex, and Pressure Point, replacing the Grapple technique's normal Stamina cost with a Chakra cost.
 It is considered to have unlimited limbs, using your chakra to reshape the whip as necessary.
 Additionally, you may direct Raiton techniques through the whip.
 This may be done with techniques of E- and D-rank.
 It may done with a C-rank technique, but doing so destroys the whip in the process.
 These techniques can not be dodged (as they're being grappled by the whip), but can be blocked.